 Here’s a jumping pose:

-At first, when I saw Ranger on the internet, what attracted my attention most were its poseable hands and feet.
-Most of the mannequins I saw had plastic, static hands, in some models you could buy additional posed hands.
+At first, when I saw Ranger on the internet, the thing that attracted my attention most was its poseable hands and feet.
+Most of the mannequins I saw had plastic, static hands, and in some models, you could buy additional posed hands.
 However, you won’t need to do that with this model 🙂

 Here are photos of feet, you can see the magnets in them.

 You might notice the rough place on the right ankle, it’s clearly visible in the middle photo.
 Just wanted to say that it doesn’t bother me at all.
 I don’t have much knowledge about 3d print, so I don’t know if that’s something that may occur often.
 I just left it as it is.